How to Grow Potatoes: The Complete Guide

 If you’re growing in containers, take extra care to keep your plants really well watered, especially in warmer weather, as this really will make all the difference in achieving a good crop.

 • Hilling Potatoes: The potato flavor is improved by depth and darkness.
 As the potato plants grow above the soil surface, you’ll need to periodically “hill up” or mound up soil and compost around the plant so that only the top leaves stick out of the ground.
-It’s vital not to allow potato spuds to be exposed to sunlight, as this also causes them to turn green and produce a chemical called solanine, which gives off a bitter taste and is toxic.
+It’s vital not to allow potato spuds to be exposed to sunlight, as this also causes them to turn green and produce solanine, a chemical that gives off a bitter taste and is toxic.
 Do the hilling in the morning, when plants are at their tallest.
 (During the heat of the day, plants start drooping.)
 Just draw up the soil with a hoe every time the stems get to around 6 to 8 inches (15 to 20 cm) tall so that just the very tops are left poking out.
 Continue doing this in stages until you can no longer draw up any more soil, or the foliage closes over in between the rows.

 If you’re growing your potatoes in a smaller raised bed, it may be easier to simply top up with organic matter around the whole area.